 - Do Not Forget: there is a 50% penalty on the amount not taken out.

 - The RMD starting age is now 72

 - Use these funds to help pay for living expenses, reinvest in a taxable investment account, or consider a QCD if you don’t need the funds.

 You will need to file IRS Form 8915-E to report the CRD repayment or its inclusion in taxable income.
-The IRS expects Form 8915-E to be available by the end of 2020.
-Remember that those who choose not to repay the CRD will need to elect on their 2020 income tax returns how they plan to pay taxes associated with the CRD.
+Remember that those who choose not to repay the CRD will need to elect on their 2022 income tax returns how they plan to pay taxes associated with the CRD.
 It’s important to point out, however, that once you select a strategy, you can’t change it.
-Likewise, individuals who took a 401(k) loan after March 27, 2020, will need to establish a repayment plan and confirm the amount of accrued interest.

 Review Benefits of a Roth Conversion